The Emerald Diamond: Release

 Although the film received positive reviews from The New York Times, New York Post, Irish Echo, and National Public Radio, Fitzgerald opted to release it immediately before receiving a traditional distribution deal.
 On 25 February 2006, The Emerald Diamond debuted to a sold out crowd of 250 people at the Jacob Burns Film Center in New York.
 Among those in the crowd was Major League Baseball Executive Vice-President Robert Manfred.
 Manfred was taken with the Irish National Team's story and promised to help the film and the team in any way he could.
 He arranged to have the film's trailer played at Shea Stadium (New York), Hubert H. Humphrey Metrodome (Minneapolis), and AT&T Park (San Francisco).

 The Emerald Diamond was screened in theatres in 22 US cities and two Irish cities, between February and August 2006.
 Many of the US screenings were sponsored by Irish heritage organisations, baseball museums or Irish-based vodka company Boru Vodka.

 Film festivals

 The film received the Critic's Choice Award at the 2006 Baseball Film Festival at the National Baseball Hall of Fame in Cooperstown, NY.
 The award was selected and presented by film critic Jeffrey Lyons.

 Media reviews

 The film received positive reviews from The New York Times, New York Post, National Public Radio and several Irish-American newspapers.
-In addition, the film was featured by FoxNews, National Public Radio and Boston's CBS-4.
+In addition, the film was featured by Fox News, National Public Radio and Boston's CBS-4.
 The attraction of major media outlets is rare for a low-budget film, but was likely due to the underdog story of the Irish National Team, coupled with Fitzgerald's determination to make the film entirely on credit cards.